kubeflow/website/content/en/docs/distributions/gke/deploy/upgrade.md

 ## General upgrade instructions

-Starting from Kubeflow v1.5.1 we upgraded ASM to v1.13, which comes with a slightly different upgrade process.
-Please, follow instructions on how to [upgrade ASM (Anthos Service Mesh)](#upgrade-asm-anthos-service-mesh)

 Starting from Kubeflow v1.5, we have integrated with [Config Controller](https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview).
 You don't need to manually upgrade Management cluster any more, since it managed by [Upgrade Config Controller](https://cloud.google.com/anthos-config-management/docs/how-to/config-controller-setup#upgrade).

 Starting from Kubeflow v1.3, we have reworked on the structure of `kubeflow/gcp-blueprints` repository.
 All resources are located in `gcp-blueprints/management` directory.
 Upgrade to Management cluster v1.3 is not supported.